 Promotes wholesome relaxation

 Assuming you’re not jumping into the sardine run for a thrill-seeking challenge, the underwater world has a wonderfully calming effect on the mind.
 For many divers, the ocean is a go-to destination for escaping the hustle and bustle of everyday life.
-It’s a soothing place where buzzing phones, over-flowing in-trays and domestic worries feel a million miles away as your mind focuses on marine life, corals and colours.
+It’s a soothing place where buzzing phones, over-flowing in-trays and domestic worries feel a million miles away.
+Your mind focuses on marine life, corals and colours.
 If you want to take your inner peace to the next level, try giving underwater meditation a go on your next dive.

 Making human connections